GitLab Duo Principles - Hands-On Lab: Using GitLab Duo to Write New Code

 }

 By nature, the prompt we entered will generate different code for most users, since we asked for random words from a list.
-If you see different words in the words := definition, that is ok.
+If you see different words in the phrases := definition, that is ok.

 package main